SandraKla/reflimR_Shiny/README.md

 - Submit suggestions and bugs at: https://github.com/SandraKla/reflimR_Shiny/issues
 - Make a pull request on: https://github.com/SandraKla/reflimR_Shiny/pulls
 - Write an email with any questions and problems to: s.klawitter@ostfalia.de

+Link to the publication: [A Novel Tool for the Rapid and Transparent Verification of Reference Intervals in Clinical Laboratories](https://doi.org/10.3390/jcm13154397)